Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-Practising the wording — not just the arithmetic — is what method marks reward.
+Practising the wording — not just the layout — is what method marks reward.

 When you can recognise the wording instantly, work the full set on the Probability topical past paper questions and the Venn Diagrams and Tables quiz to lock the method in.